• Home

 • How do we prioritise across a portfolio of AI initiatives without killing the work that matters?

-• How do we govern risk, ethics, and responsible adoption before scale amplifies the consequences of poor decisions?
+• How do we govern risk, ethics, and responsible adoption before scale amplifies consequences?

 • How do we align business and technology teams around outcomes rather than activity?